Image

 1. Amplify the Voices of Every Community Member through Legacy Planning

-At Legado, we believe that sustainable change is only possible when Indigenous Peoples and local communities (IP&LC) play a leadership role in articulating the priorities for themselves, their families and their communities—and in bringing these priorities to life.
+At Legado, we believe that sustainable change is only possible when local and Indigenous communities play a leadership role in articulating the priorities for themselves, their families, and their communities—and in bringing these priorities to life.

 We begin with legacy.
 Our first step is to convene local women and men, elders and youth, from every station in society to begin envisioning their legacies: for themselves, their community, and their landscapes.